Publicly-Detectable Watermarking for Language Models: Protocol

-\begin{proof} The soundness of our watermarking scheme is based on the unforgeability of the signature scheme by a simple reduction.

-If there exists a PPT adversary that can find a text labeled as watermarked, it must mean that this watermarked text has a valid message/signature pair embedded inside.
-Then, one may extract this pair, which constitutes a forgery attack against the underlying signature scheme. \end{proof}
+\begin{proof} The soundness of our watermarking scheme is based on the unforgeability of the signature scheme---if there exists a PPT adversary that can find a text labeled as watermarked, it must mean that this watermarked text has a valid message/signature pair embedded inside.
+Then, one may extract this pair, which constitutes a forgery attack against the underlying signature scheme.